pluarant/pluarant.github.io/documentation/api/http-library.md

 ## Mesibo HTTP Object

-Following is the description of all the parameters of Mesibo Http object for both, Android and iOS.
+Following is the description of all the parameters of Mesibo Http object for both Android and iOS.

 **Android:**